CREATE

 An event is associated with a schema.
 If no schema is indicated as

-part of event_name
+part of event_name, the default

 (current) schema is assumed.
 To create an event in a specific